bristolsacredharp/bristolsacredharp.github.io/allday.markdown

 ### From Bristol city centre

 From Bristol Bus Station, take the Y1 or Y2 bus to Hambrook.
 It stops at ["The Stream"](https://maps.app.goo.gl/H6TJQNVf3sUrhQHm7) on Bristol Rd, a 15 minute walk from the venue.
+The M3 metrobus stops nearby at [Hambrook](https://maps.app.goo.gl/bR3YU1S5YBr3zVLb9).
+Finally, the 50 runs from Wine Street to just outside the venue, stop [Cedar Hall](https://maps.app.goo.gl/i8jvjsRQwkqnh1bL6).

 ### By train